Skip to main content

 image of dog

-The UK is a world leader in animal welfare and and I was pleased the last Conservative Government took proactive action such as introducing new laws to recognise animal sentience, introducing tougher penalties for animal cruelty offences and banning wild animals in travelling circuses.
+Protecting animals and enhancing animal welfare means a great deal to me and I recognise the strength of feeling there is on this issue for my constituents and for my colleagues across the House.
+The UK is a world leader in animal welfare and I was pleased the last Conservative Government took proactive action such as introducing new laws to recognise animal sentience, introducing tougher penalties for animal cruelty offences and banning wild animals in travelling circuses.

 My colleagues and I take the welfare of all animals extremely seriously and were committed to strengthening and supporting long-term conservation of animals, internationally and at home while in Government.
 I was fortunate to be able to help deliver the world leading Ivory Act during my time as the Government Whip at the Department for Environment, Food and Rural Affairs which enforced a near total ban on the import, export and dealing of items containing elephant ivory.
-So, I do appreciate the need for action around trophy hunting.
+So, I do appreciate the need for action around trophy hunting and can assure you I will continue to advocate for a ban on the importation of animal trophies into the UK.

-In the last Parliament, the Animals (Low-Welfare Activities Abroad) Act passed, having been fully supported by the previous Government.
-This allows the new Labour Government to bring forward a ban on the advertising and sale of specific unethical activities abroad where animals are kept in captivity or confinement, subjected to cruel and brutal training methods, forced to take selfies or are ridden, drugged and de-clawed.
-Such activities, attractions and experiences are unacceptable, and it would be far better for tourists from the UK to opt to visit higher welfare attractions and experiences abroad.
+As you may know, the Animals (Low-Welfare Activities Abroad) Act passed, having received support from the previous Conservative Government.
+This allows this Labour Government to bring forward a ban on the advertising and sale of specific unethical activities abroad where animals are kept in captivity or confinement, subjected to cruel and brutal training methods, forced to take selfies or are ridden, drugged and de-clawed.
+I hope that, ahead of implementing the measures from the legislation, the Government engages closely with stakeholders including the tourism industry and animal welfare groups.

 The Association of British Travel Agents has published guidance and lists activities which have been classified as unacceptable.
 I would strongly encourage all holidaymakers to research activities before taking part and consider the potential impact on animals and wildlife.
 In addition, I would actively encourage tourists to report any animal welfare concerns to their UK tour operator or travel agent on return to the UK.

-The last Government also took action to tackle the practice of puppy farming; following the introduction of Lucy’s Law in 2020, everyone must now buy directly from breeders or consider adopting from rescue centres, which is a major step in stopping the illegal pet trade.
+The last Conservative Government also took action to tackle the practice of puppy farming; following the introduction of Lucy’s Law in 2020, everyone must now buy directly from breeders or consider adopting from rescue centres, which is a major step in stopping the illegal pet trade.
 If an individual sells puppies or kittens without a licence, they could receive an unlimited fine or be sent to prison for up to six months.

 We also delivered on a key manifesto commitment to ban the export of live animals including cattle, sheep, and pigs with the Animal Welfare (Livestock Exports) Bill which was introduced in Parliament in December 2023.